AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Have a household income equal to or lower than:

-In California, State Farm is not cheaper than GEICO on average.
-GEICO’s average rate for full coverage is $1,469 annually, while State Farm’s is $2,160.
-However, you should always get quotes from multiple companies as you may end with a lower rate from State Farm for your particular situation.
+In California, Auto Club (AAA) is not cheaper than GEICO on average.
+GEICO’s average rate for full coverage is $1,760 annually, while Auto Club’s is $2,052.
+However, you should always get quotes from multiple companies as you may end with a lower rate from Auto Club for your particular situation.

 There are several ways to lower auto insurance in California, including asking about discounts you may be eligible for, bundling policies, signing up for a telematics program and increasing your deductibles.
 If you are struggling to afford car insurance, consider checking if you may be eligible for California’s Low-Cost Automobile Insurance Program.